What is a cookie?

 The cookies used on this website have been categorised based on the categories found in the ICC UK Cookie guide.
 A list of all the cookies used on this website by category is set out below:

-These cookies collect information about how visitors use The Whitgift Foundation website, for instance, which pages visitors go to most often, what type of browser they use, and if they get error messages from web pages.
+These cookies collect information about how visitors use the John Whitgift Foundation website, for instance, which pages visitors go to most often, what type of browser they use, and if they get error messages from web pages.
 These cookies do not collect information that identifies a visitor.
-All of the information these cookies collect is aggregated and therefore anonymous.
+All the information these cookies collect is aggregated and therefore anonymous.
 They are only used to improve how the website works.
 By using our website, you agree that we can place these types of cookies on your device.

 Cookies Used: has_js, ais